namel3ss-Ai/namel3ss-ai-programming-language/docs/language/control_flow.md

 - Runs the block up to `N` times until it succeeds or attempts are exhausted.
 - `N` may be a literal or a variable.
 - `with backoff` applies the configured backoff policy (see runtime defaults).
+- `retry up to` expects a non-negative number of attempts; `0` skips the block.
+After all attempts fail, the error propagates so an `on error` handler can catch it.

 ## On Error